qianli10000/GMSimpute/README.md

 ## MAR.est
 A tool to estimate and visualize the proportion of random missing peaks (i.e. caused by preprocessing)

-# Install GTSimpute
+# Install GMSimpute

-#Clone and download GTSimpute to a local folder 'path' as GTSimpute-master.zip.
+#Clone and download GMSimpute to a local folder 'path' as GTSimpute-master.zip.

-install.packages("path/GTSimpute-master.zip", repos = NULL, type = "source")
+install.packages("path/GMSimpute-master.zip", repos = NULL, type = "source")